 There’s something to be said, though, for finding refuge in connection instead of in isolation, in taking some of that seemingly meager free time you find yourself with at the holidays and spending it not on yourself, but on helping others.
 Researchers have found that people who volunteer are more likely to feel efficient and competent than those who don’t, and to believe they have more time to spend.

 Feeling overwhelmed during the holidays is normal.
-Ironically, giving what little free time you do have to help others will help you feel like you have more time and will make you happier!
+Ironically, giving what little free time you do have to help others usually makes you feel like you have more time and will make you happier!

 There are limits—some people legitimately have too much going on to give any time away healthily—but others might be surprised by what a bit of volunteering can do for their apparent lack of time.